snowplow-archive/snowplow.github.com/_posts/2016-04-2x-snowplow-r79-black-swan-with-api-request-enrichment-released.md

   hadoop_elasticsearch: 0.1.0 # UNCHANGED
 </pre>

-If you're planning to use Iglu repository with authentication you need to deploy [Iglu repository] [iglu-scala] with support of it and update your Iglu [resolver configuration][new-resolver-conf] with private `apiKey` and new `1-0-1` SchemaVer:
+If you're planning to use Iglu repository with authentication you need to deploy [Iglu repository] [iglu-scala] with support of it and update your Iglu [resolver configuration][new-resolver-conf] with private `apikey` and new `1-0-1` SchemaVer:

 {% highlight json %}
 {